jonasKonas/cp_api_add_host_builder/README.md

 **Instructions:**
 1. Python installed
-2. All files: add_hosts.py, input.txt, output.txt needs to be in the same folder
+2. All files needs to be in the same folder: add_hosts.py, input.txt, output.txt
 3. Add IPs or FQDN to the input.txt file
-4. Run the script: py add_hosts.py
+4. Run the script: "py add_hosts.py"
 5. Copy commands from output.txt file